ubc-vision/LSENeRF/README.md

 ```

 # Evaluation
-These script run camera optimization before evaluation.
+These scripts run camera optimization before evaluation.
 Please update the experiment path before running.
 The example path in each script should give a sense of what to put down.
-To evaluate non-emb methods, do:
+To evaluate a non-embedding method, do:
 ```
 bash scripts/eval.sh
 ```

-To evaluate a embedding method do, update the experiment path and do:
+To evaluate an embedding method do:
 ```
 bash scripts/emb_eval.sh
 ```